react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 Tutorial
 ===================

 Now that you've read [the overview](/docs-overview.html), it's the adventure time!
 Even if you have not, you can skip it for now, because ⅔ of our time we'll be busy identifying and building normal React components, just like in the classic [Thinking in React](https://facebook.github.io/react/blog/2013/11/05/thinking-in-react.html) tutorial.
-Adding  drag and drop support is just be an icing on a cake.
+Adding the drag and drop support is just the icing on the cake.

 In this tutorial, we're going to build a Chess game with React and React DnD.
 Just kidding!
 Writing a full-blown Chess game is totally out of scope of this tutorial. **What we're going to build is a tiny app with a Chess board and a lonely Knight.
 The Knight will be draggable according to the Chess rules.**

 We will use this example to demonstrate the data-driven approach of React DnD.
 You will learn how to create a drag source and a drop target, wire them together with your components, and change their appearance in response to the drag and drop events.

-If you're new to React and know a thing or two about it, but yet have to gain some experience building components, this tutorial can also serve as an introduction to the React mode of thinking and the React workflow.

-If you are a seasoned React developer and only came here for the drag and drop part, feel free to skip it to the third and the final chapter of this tutorial.
+If you're new to React and know a thing or two about it, but yet have to gain some experience building components, this tutorial can also serve as an introduction to the React mode of thinking and the React workflow. **If you are a seasoned React developer and only came here for the drag and drop part, feel free to skip it to the third and the final chapter of this tutorial.**

 Enough talk!
 It's time to set up a build workflow for our little project.
 I use [Webpack](http://webpack.github.io/), you might be using [Browserify](http://browserify.org/).
 I don't want to get into that now, so just set up an empty React project in whatever way is most convenient for you.
 If you're feeling lazy, you are free to clone [React Hot Boilerplate](https://github.com/gaearon/react-hot-boilerplate) and work on top of it.
 In fact, that's what I'm going to do myself.

 In this tutorial, the code examples are available simultaneously in ES5, ES6, and ES7.
 If you want to follow along using ES6 or ES7, you will need to set up a compilation step using [Babel](https://babeljs.io/).
 It's easy to [make it work with the tool of your choice](https://babeljs.io/docs/using-babel/) so we're going to skip this step, too, and assume you've dealt with it and you are ready to write code now.
 The boilerplate project [I linked to before](https://github.com/gaearon/react-hot-boilerplate) already includes Babel.

+>Note: When I say “ES7”, I actually mean ES6 + a few extensions that *might* make it into ES7 (also known as ES2016).
+There's a lot of confusion around this, so, for extra clarification, **in this tutorial the ES7 code is actually ES6 + [class properties](https://gist.github.com/jeffmo/054df782c05639da2adb) + [decorators](https://github.com/wycats/javascript-decorators).** You can enable these features by putting `{ "stage": 0 }` into your [.babelrc](https://babeljs.io/docs/usage/babelrc/) file.
+You can also [enable them individually](https://babeljs.io/docs/usage/experimental/).

 ## Identifying the Components

 We're going to start by creating some React components first, with no thoughts of the drag and drop interaction.
-What components our Lonely Knight app be made of?
+Which components is our Lonely Knight app going to be made of?
 I can think of a few:

 * `Knight`, our lonely knight piece;
 * `Square`, a single square on the board;